FLUID V.3: INTERACTIVE MILLION PARTICLE FLUIDS (2014)

-Fluids v.3 is a large-scale, open source fluid simulator for the CPU and GPU using the smooth particle hydrodynamics method.
+Fluids v.3 (2014) is a large-scale, open source fluid simulator for the CPU and GPU using the Smooth Particle Hydrodynamics method.
 Fluids is capable of efficient simulation of millions of particles on the GPU at interactive rates.
 The key innovation in Fluids v.3 is a novel solution to the fixed-radius nearest neighbor problem using 1-radix sorting.

 Fluids v.3 has been adopted by researchers in physics, hydrodynamics, geology and astronomy.